tfswitextensions/CustomControls/README.md

-This project aims to complement the built-in TFS controls with commonly requested controls.
+This project aims to complement the built-in TFS work item controls with commonly requested controls.

 This project has been transitioned to GitHub from its orignal home on Codeplex https://witcustomcontrols.codeplex.com/.